-- 1) Confirm your team name and number, your start time and your division. - 2) Fully signed release / authorization forms.
-If runners registered online, there is nothing more to do.
-If you had changes to your roster after May 10, then a paper release must be signed and provided to us.
-The form is on the website and in this handbook. - 3) Please provide us with the names and cell phone numbers of two persons in each van MOST LIKELY to answer their phones if we were to call.
-If you give us a list of all team members with their cell numbers, please circle two from each van. - 4) Show us your safety equipment.
+- 1) Confirm your team name and number, your start time and your division. - 2) Fully signed release / authorization forms for any runners who were added after May 10.
+A paper release must be signed and provided to us.
+The form is in this handbook. - 3) Confirm the cell numbers of at least 1 runner in each van if you provided it online or provide us with a list.
+This will speed up the process and not require you to have to write in that info on a phone list onsite - 4) Show us your safety equipment.
 At least 2 reflective vests and 2 flashlights or head lamps and 2 blinking lights.
 But please have a lot more.
 Plan to decorate yourself in flashing lights so you look like a human Christmas tree.